-Testing GUI applications, such as web applications and desktop applications, differs from testing reactive systems in various ways.
+Classical model based testing theory is focused primarily on testing reactive systems: communicating systems with discrete input and output messages.
+Testing GUI applications, such as web, desktop and mobile applications, differs from testing reactive systems in various ways.
 For example, a GUI rarely responds with a discrete message.
 Instead, the tester will need to observe the GUI for changes in the shown content.

 We expect that GUI testing can be expressed in generic interactions: e.g. observing, clicking, typing.
 If this is the case, it should be possible to develop a generic adapter that can be used to test many different applications.

-Possible research questions:
+Possible research questions

 There are several puzzles and research questions that students can work on.